 Every Al Brooks trader knows the feeling.
 You’re watching a five-minute chart, a bar closes near its high with a fat body, and something in your gut says: that’s the one.
 That’s a buy signal bar.

-But what exactly is “the one”?
-And more importantly — does it actually work when you remove the gut and replace it with code?
+But what exactly makes it “the one”?
+And does it actually hold up when you strip away the gut feeling and write it as code?

-• A large bull body — the close is well above the open.
-Buyers dominated the entire period, not just for a moment.
+A large bull body.
+Close well above the open.
+Bulls pushed price up and held it there for the entire period — not just for a moment.

 Total Range = High − Low